 Their dominant cognitive function is an extraverted feeling that helps them be in tune with other people’s feelings.
 Their auxiliary functions are introverted intuition that makes them focus on the future as opposed to the present moment.

 They thrive in jobs where they can encourage others and push them to grow.
-This also includes humanitarian focused jobs.
+This also includes humanitarian-focused jobs.
 In relationships, they are supportive and always willing to understand their partners

-ISTPs are mysterious, rational, and highly logical bunch.
+ISTPs are a mysterious, rational, and highly logical bunch.
 They are spontaneous and unpredictable most times albeit oblivious to those around them because they are experts at hiding their true nature.